-When a husband and wife decide to end a marriage, the issues of child custody and child support are often among the most contentious to resolve.
+When a husband and wife decide to end a marriage, the issues of child custody, support, and visitation are often among the most contentious to resolve.
 You want to do what is in your child’s best interest and you want to continue to be involved in your child’s life.
 But your spouse’s behavior may color your decisions.
 Child custody issues are emotionally charged, so it’s important to have a knowledgeable attorney to help you to make informed decisions about legal issues affecting your child.

 Our lawyers are experienced trial lawyers who are there to fight for you and what is the best interests of your child or children.

 Let an experienced, knowledgeable and compassionate North Carolina family law attorney at Teddy, Meekins & Talbert advise you on the issues of child custody and child support if you are confronting the prospect of separation and divorce.
 We handle family law cases in Shelby, Rutherfordton, Lincolnton or Gastonia or a nearby county.

 Reach us by calling (704) 487-1234 or by using our online contact form.